alirasouliwebdeveloper/Blog-News-Task/README.md

 ### Step 1:

+In the project directory, you can run:
-run `npm install` command
+`npm install`
+for install dependencies.

 ### Step 2:

-In the project directory, you can run:
+run this command for starting the project
 `npm start`

+### Step 3:

 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.